cicsdev/cics-java-liberty-springboot-jms/blog.md

 Eclipse is used as the preferred IDE.

 Once your newly generated project has been imported into your IDE, you should have the `Application.java` and `ServletInitializer.java` classes which provide the basic framework of a Spring Boot web application.

+You will notice that the `Application` class has the annotations `@EnableJMS` and `@EnableTransactionManagement`  in addition to the standard `@SpringBootApplication`.
+These annotations are necessary and should be self-explanatory for enabling the Spring Boot components we require for our Transactional, JMS, application.

 For Gradle, your build file will need three additional dependencies: `spring-integration-jms`, `javax.transaction-api` and `javax.jms-api` over and above those required for the Part 1 tutorial.
 The Java EE JMS and JTA dependencies are marked as `compileOnly`, this is because the Liberty runtime provides its own implementations.
 We want to compile against those dependencies, but not package them into the build as would be done if the `implementation` directive was chosen.